AMReX-Codes/amrex/Docs/source/developers/documentation.rst

 Building the documentation
 --------------------------

-To build the documentation, you will need to install Doxygen as well as the Python modules `breathe` and `exhale`.
+To build the documentation on your local computer, you will need to install Doxygen as well as the Python modules `breathe` and `exhale`.
 On MacOS this can by done by

 .. code-block:: sh